-A Minister or a Minister of State may authorize up to \$5,000 to cover fees for professional outplacement services for a member of his or her exempt staff whose employment has been ended.
-An exempt staff member whose employment has been terminated should register with an outplacement firm within 30 days of the termination date, or in the 30 days after a Minister or a
+A minister may authorize up to \$5,000 to cover fees for professional outplacement services for a member of his or her exempt staff whose employment has ended.
+An exempt staff member whose employment has been terminated should register with an outplacement firm within 30 days of the termination date or in the 30 days after a minister ceases to be a minister.

-Minister of State ceases to be a Minister or a Minister of State.
 This should be done within these time frames, even if services may be rendered at a later date.
-However, in all cases, services must be rendered within one-year of the termination date.
+However, in all cases, services must be rendered within one year of the termination date.

-Outplacement services usually provide such information as: how to prepare a résumé, how to prepare for an interview, and how to present yourself at an interview.
-Costs for training or skill improvement, such as computer literacy or language courses, are not included.
+Outplacement services usually provide such information as how to prepare a résumé, how to prepare for an interview, and how to present oneself at an interview.
+Costs for training or skills improvement, such as computer literacy or language courses, are not included.

 Typically, the outplacement firm enters into a signed agreement with the member of the exempt staff that stipulates what services will be rendered.
-Invoices are to be sent to the Departmental Financial Services Unit.
-The cost of outplacement services is charged to the Minister's or Minister's of State operating budget.
+Invoices are to be sent to the departmental financial services unit.
+The cost of outplacement services is charged to the minister's operating budget.